FAQs

 • Start anywhere!
 You can peruse our venue list and map to plan your route beforehand, or fly by the seat of your pants and pick a venue at random.
 There is no specific order you need to follow – it's your adventure!

-We are working with the City of Minneapolis to open free and reduced cost parking ramps across the city.
+The City of Minneapolis will offer free and reduced cost parking ramps across the city.
 Check the website and digital map for updates.

 Many Doors Open attendees also bike from venue to venue!
 Explore Minneapolis bike routes HERE.